In the business world, a lot is accepted in the name of profit.

 You will never have enough people.
 (I’ve never met a church leader who says “you know…we’ve got enough volunteers and leaders…we don’t need more.)

 And there will always be more you want to do.

 There’s a massive tension here.
 There are people to reach and a mission to advance.
 But the Gospel teaches us that we’re not in control and we can’t do it on our own.
 We’re responsible to be good stewards with what God has given, but we must rest in Him and be at peace.

 The myth of more can lead you down the Rockefeller path.

-Myth #3: Growth and health can’t co-exist.
+Myth #3: Church Growth and Church Health can’t co-exist.